ana-albergaria/LAPR2-ISEP/docs/SprintB/US_9/US_9.md

 **Test 10:** Check if createTestType method returns TestType correctly

-**Test 11:** Check that it is not possible to create an instance of the TestType class with description being an empty String.
+**Test 11:** Check that it is not possible to save a repeated Test Type in the store

-**Test 12:** Check that it is not possible to create an instance of the TestType class with collecting method holding more than 20 characters.
+**Test 12:** Check that it is not possible to save a null Test Type in the store

-**Test 13:** Check that it is not possible to create an instance of the TestType class with collecting method being an empty String.
+**Test 13:** Check that it is not possible to get the test types by code with not assigned codes

 *It is also recommended to organize this content by subsections.*